Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Numerical experiments

+Our goal is to compare the proximal algorithm with the neural network-based functional approximation (\ref{Eqn_learn_otmap}) with the noisy gradient descent algorithm (\ref{noise_gd_eqn}).
 We first randomly generated a dataset and then conducted 5 repeated experiments for both $\tau = 0.05$ and $\tau = 0.1$ on the same generated data.
-For each experiment, a new weight empirical distribution is generated from standard Gaussian distribution, and both algorithms will use the same weight as the initial value.
-To learn the optimal transport map, we train a RealNVP normalization flow for each step using SGD optimizer with learning rate 0.005 and 150 iterations by default unless explicitly mentioned.
-The normalization flow has two coupling blocks as defined in Remark \ref{ref:realnvp}.
-Both $s()$ and $t()$ are one-hidden-layer fully connected neural networks with 100 hidden dimensions and $softplus()$ activation.
-The two coupling layers are composed in an alternating pattern, such that the components that are left unchanged in one coupling layer are updated in the next one.
-For the experiment presented in Figure \ref{Fig_inexact}, we extend the number of training iterations for learning the OT map to 300 to promote more stable convergence of the learned OT map.
+For each experiment, a new weight empirical distribution is generated from the standard Gaussian distribution, and both algorithms will use the same weight as the initial value.
+To learn the optimal transport map, we train a RealNVP normalization flow for each step using SGD optimizer with learning rate 0.005 and 150 iterations by default unless explicitly mentioned (see Appendix \ref{app:further_exp} for more details).
 In Figure \ref{Fig_loss} and Figure \ref{Fig_total_loss}, we observe that both the $L^2$-regularized loss $R$ and the total objective $F_{\tau}$ converge under two algorithms, where the nearest neighbor estimator \citep{kozachenko1987sample} is used to estimate $\int_{\Theta} \rho \log\rho$.

 To better depict the convergence rate of the Wasserstein proximal algorithm and the Langevin algorithm, we obtain a reference $\tilde{\rho}_\tau^*$ of $\rho^*$, by running the noisy gradient descent algorithm with very small step size $0.001$ and $m=1000$ particles.
 In the early training phase of both algorithms, $\mathcal{W}_2^2(\rho_n^m,\tilde{\rho}_\tau^*)$ is dominated by $\mathcal{W}_2^2(\rho_n^m,{\rho}^*)$ and exhibits a linear convergence above the black dash-dot line as shown in Figure \ref{Fig_W2_0.1} and Figure \ref{Fig_W2_0.04}.
 Within this phase, the Wasserstein proximal algorithm demonstrates a faster linear rate thanks to the unbiased linear convergence nature of $\mathcal{W}_2^2(\rho_n^m,\rho^*)$ (cf. Corollary \ref{Cor_mfld}).
 However, both algorithms have similar biases at convergence, for which we conjecture that the particle discretization error of $\rho_n^m$ dominates $\mathcal{W}_2^2(\rho_n^m,\tilde{\rho}_\tau^*)$ while close to convergence.
-We validate our conjecture through further experiments in Appendix \ref{Sec_further_exp}.
+We validate our conjecture through further experiments in Appendix \ref{app:further_exp}.

 We also explore the empirical behavior of $\Vert\beta_{n+1}\Vert^2_{L_2(\rho_{n+1}^m)}$ as $n$ increases in Figure \ref{Fig_inexact}. $\nabla \log \rho$ is approximately computed by a kernel approach, where we use a Gaussian kernel with a bandwidth 0.5.
 We observe that the approximate $\Vert\beta_{n+1}\Vert^2_{L_2(\rho_{n+1}^m)}$ is bounded, suggesting the boundedness assumption $\epsilon_n \leq \epsilon$ in Theorem \ref{Thm_inexact}.